cypress-io/cypress-documentation/content/api/commands/mount.md

 <Alert type="warning">

 Cypress does not have a built-in `cy.mount()` command.
-The command must be set up in your `/cypress/support/component.js` file.
-By default, when you use the Cypress app to configure your project, one will be automatically scaffolded for you here.
+The command must be set up in your `/cypress/support/component.{js/ts}` file.
+By default, when you use the Cypress app to configure your project, one will be automatically scaffolded for you in this file.

-This guide covers how to customize your `cy.mount()` command to fit the needs of your app.
+This guide covers how to customize the `cy.mount()` command to fit the needs of your app.

 </Alert>